hackclub/hackclub/workshops/orpheus_run/README.md

 Explanation: The `div` with the class of `game` gets a `width` and a `height` of 500px and 200px respectively.
 Then, we also give it a black solid border of 2px.
 The `overflow` is set to hidden so that when the game actually works, we won't see overflowing obstacles going out of the div.

-Next, the `character` is given a width and a height of 60px and 80px respectively.
-The background image is set to the image's file name which we downloaded.
-Make sure with the name of the image file, for me it was `orpheus.png`, it might be different for you.
-If it is, simply replace the `url` with your image name.
+Next, the `character` is given a `width` and a `height` of 60px and 80px respectively.
+The background image is set to the path of image's file name which we downloaded.
+Make sure with the name of the image, for me it was `orpheus.png`, it might be different for you.
+If it is, simply replace the `url` with your image's name.
 The `background-size` property is set to `cover` so that the image doesn't look buggy.

 Next, we set its position to `relative` so that we can position it properly inside the `game` div.
 Then, its `top` position is set to 125px and `left` position is set to 20px and we give it a z-index of 2 so it appears above all the other elements.